ArmstrongSubero/SAMD-Projects/README.md

-# VHDL-Projects
+# SAMD-Projects
-Projects in VHDL for the Cyclone II and Cylcone IV FPGAs
+Bare metal projects in C for the SAMD21G18A microcontrollers.